 •All weapon and vehicle manufacturing is done internally.
 The Haphezians are fanatical enough about their military that they wouldn't dare outsource anything.
 There are development centers, factories, and shipyards that make up a good portion of the base on Na.

-•Guhr hounds have been mentioned briefly a couple of times.
+•Guhr hounds have been mentioned briefly a couple of times throughout the series.
 I've thought of them as being kind of like coyotes, scavenging on the outskirts of farms and cities but maybe being bolder in the forest and pack hunting like wolves.
 There was also a big, one-eyed cat-like creature called a mirax in that document that was basically a cyclops saber-toothed tiger.
 Don't know if it still exists in the story or not -- the characters have never and probably will never encounter one, and I can't imagine they'd want to.
 Nasty things.

 •Speaking of the characters, I've gotten some questions before about the aforementioned gesh punti ("face dots") tattoos and the colored streaks in their hair.
 The hair streaks are naturally-occurring and are always the same color as the person's eyes (except in the case of genetic defects, which we'll get to in a minute).
 Genetics work such that the color is always passed down from the person's father.
 For example, we know Ziva's color is a deep red.
-That means her father, Kalim Payvan, had the same color, but her mother is actually kind of a grayish purple (which wasn't mentioned in the story).
+That means her father, Kalim Payvan, had the same color, but her mother is actually kind of a grayish purple (which was never actually mentioned in the story).
 Aroska, Soren, and Maston would have all had the same gold/amber color because they're brothers and shared the same father, and Maston's kids would have also had that amber color.

 •They receive the gesh punti when they turn a year old, and the designs represent family lineage.
 There are always two designs: one from the mother and one from the father.
 The design from the mother is the one she got from her mother, while the design from the father is the one he got from his father, and so on.
-There would also be some sort of common design for illegitimate children and/or orphans who didn't know who one or both parents were, kind of like how the last name "Snow" is used in ASOIAF.
+There would also be some sort of common design for illegitimate children and/or orphans who didn't know who one or both parents were, kind of like how the last name "Snow" is used in Game of Thrones/ASOIAF.
 The two designs are in most -- but not all -- cases on two different sides of the face.
 If you look at Zinni's designs, they're so close together that they almost look like a single pattern, when in reality the two large dots nearest to her right eye are one design and the single large dot with the two smaller ones are the other.